The craft for this activity is a simple leprechaun's head composed mostly

 To conduct these activities template pieces should be colored and cut

 a.
-Sorting and sizing: Have the children sort the template shapes by size.
+Sorting and sizing: Have the children sort the template shapes by type and size.
 Have the children arrange the sorted shapes from smallest to largest.

 b.
 Counting: Count how many of each shape are of each size.
 You may want to write the numbers as you count on the blank side of the template to acquaint the children with printed numbers.

-Visit St. Patrick's Day
+- St. Patrick's Day